What Exactly is Antimatter (Gravitationally Speaking)? A Second Scenario: Conclusions

 \section{Conclusions}

 In a previous paper\cite{antiart} I explored what happens if you define the mass-energy of the fundamental fermions (quarks and leptons) and intermediate vector bosons (photon, $W^-$, etc.) as matter while the mass-energy of the fundamental antifermions (antiquarks and antileptons) is antimatter.
-In this paper I examined the ramifications of keeping the mass-energy of the fermions and antifermions as matter and antimatter, repectively, but allowing for the IVB to act effectively as both in that they are attracted to both the fermions and antifermions.
-I found that the universe in this scenario would look essentially just like that described by the present $\Lambda$CDM model.
+In this paper I examined the ramifications still having the mass-energy of the fundamental fermions and antifermions repelling gravitationally but having the IVB attracted gravitationally to both the fermions and antifermions.
+I found that this leads to the requirement that $a_{\bar{H}}$ will be some 5\% to 20\% less than $g$.
+Furthermore, the universe in this scenario would look essentially just like that described by the present $\Lambda$CDM model.
 The only evidence for the scenario presented here would be in the free-fall acceleration of antihydrogen and antimuonium and perhaps also in a greater acceleration (stronger Dark Energy) in the very early universe.